ddockers/udemy_docker_k8/jenkins.md

 ![Imgur](https://i.imgur.com/1wSoOu9.png)

-One way to combat this is to configure the pipeline to remove the directory when starting a new build.
+One way to combat the duplicates is to configure the pipeline to remove the directory when starting a new build.
 This isn't always the best approach as there could be multiple files/directories in a build, so other builds could be affected.

 There is an instruction called clean workspace.
 This would be a post-build action.